 After decluttering items that need to leave the home often end up lingering in the garage, basement, or in a box in the room they came out of.

 It’s great to donate items responsibly, but make sure they actually leave your home.
-Extra bags and boxes of unwanted items lying around your home contribute to clutter.
+Extra bags and boxes of unwanted items lying around your home contribute to feeling like you have a cluttered home.

 19. Trash and empty boxes